 This is thought to be the oldest surviving photograph of the inside of St Thomas’ Church.
-It shows 10 pews in the centre row in front of the Font, and uniquely it shows the lost brass lecturn which matches the barley-twist candlesticks.
-(The lecturn is barely visible in the centre).
+It shows 10 pews in the centre row in front of the Font, and uniquely it shows the lost brass lectern which matches the barley-twist candlesticks.
+(The lectern is barely visible in the centre).

 Notice also that the carving on the font appears to have been coloured at that time.

-These 2 photographs are thought to be contemporary with each other, note there are fewer pews in the centre and the lecturn has been removed.
-A small Prie Dieux has been brought in
+These 2 photographs are thought to be contemporary with each other, note there are fewer pews in the centre and the lectern has been removed.
+A small Prie Dieux has been brought in.

 The next three photographs seem to date from the 1950s, ivy grows on the church walls, the Central Section of the churchyard has been started but the trees appear a little smaller than in the aerial photograph further down this page which is dated 1962.